top of page

 Integrating ESG principles into business operations is fraught with numerous challenges and criticisms, which can undermine the effectiveness and credibility of sustainability efforts.
 Among them include:

 • Measuring and Reporting Accuracy: Accurately measuring ESG metrics can be challenging to keep track of, especially for companies that have widely-dispersed supply chains and operations across multiple geographies and business segments.
-Moreover, conventional accounting softwares or spreadsheets are limited in their ability to manage and analyze ESG data.
-While a large variety of ESG accounting softwares and services are available, they are not yet widely adopted or utilized by the companies who can benefit from them the most.
+Moreover, conventional accounting software or spreadsheets are limited in their ability to manage and analyze ESG data.
+While a large variety of ESG accounting software and services are available, they are not yet widely adopted or utilized by the companies who can benefit from them the most.

 • Greenwashing: Some companies falsely promote their products as environmentally friendly, ranging from providing grossly misleading environmental metrics to highlighting environmentally friendly aspects of their products while withholding information of environmental wrongdoing.